-SoCalGas is continuing to address the emerging issues of the grandfathering of provisions in Title 49 of the Code of Federal Regulation (49 CFR) Part 192 and the installation of remote-controlled and automatic shutoff valves as part of its Pipeline Safety Enhancement Plan (PSEP) as discussed in Chapter 4 of this Gas Safety Plan.
+SoCalGas is continuing to address the emerging issues of the grandfathering of provisions in Title 49 of the Code of Federal Regulation (49 CFR) Part 192 and the installation of remotecontrolled and automatic shutoff valves as part of its Pipeline Safety Enhancement Plan (PSEP) as discussed in Chapter 4 of this Gas Safety Plan, along with the newly implemented MegaRule requirement for MAOP reconfirmation (192.624).
 Similarly, SoCalGas is addressing the replacement of pipe, including polyethylene made with Aldyl-A resin, as part of its Distribution Integrity Management Program.

-3 COLLABORATION WITH THE CALIFORNIA PUBLIC UTILITIES COMMISSION
+3. COLLABORATION WITH THE CALIFORNIA PUBLIC UTILITIES COMMISSION

-SoCalGas shall continue to work in collaboration with the Commission and other regulatory authorities, and stay abreast of industry best practices, in order to address those emerging issues that pose hazards and are not yet covered by this Gas Safety Plan.
+SoCalGas will continue to work in collaboration with the Commission and other regulatory authorities and stay abreast of industry best practices, in order to address those emerging issues that are not yet covered by this Gas Safety Plan.

-- Senate Bill 1371 "Natural Gas Leakage Abatement" - CARB Oil and Gas Rule - Risk Management - Climate Change Adaptation and Resiliency - Enhanced Use of Satellite and Aerial Monitoring for Damage Assessments - New Fiber Optic System for Pipeline Damage Prevention and Leak Detection - Renewable Gas Connections and Hydrogen Blending - Material Traceability
+- Senate Bill 1371 "Natural Gas Leakage Abatement" - Risk Management - Climate Change Adaptation and Resiliency - Enhanced Use of Satellite and Aerial Monitoring for Damage Assessments - New Fiber Optic System for Pipeline Damage Prevention and Leak Detection - Renewable Gas Connections and Hydrogen Blending - Material Traceability - PHMSA Regulations - CalGEM Regulations - PE Stamping Program resulting from Columbia Gas Merrimack Valley Incident?